Your app needs In-app File management, you just don't know it yet

 It can also create some headaches and lost files as some workers are just not as organized as others.
 Just gaze upon my desktop and despair:

-Document collaboration lets users upload those local files to your app’s server, allowing them to be accessed by anyone else in their team.
-More importantly for people like me, Weavy’s document collaboration allows me to rely on my much more organized colleagues to keep all of our internal documents in order.
+A file uploader API lets users upload those local files to your app’s server, allowing them to be accessed by anyone else in their team.
+More importantly for people like me, Weavy’s in-app files API allows me to rely on my much more organized colleagues to keep all of our internal files in order.
 If I need to edit a file locally, I can simply download it, work on it, and reupload.
 The best part is that the re-uploaded file is saved as a new version, giving me and my coworkers access to all the previous uploaded versions should we need them.

 Files aren’t going away any time soon, and being able to work with them efficiently and effectively is an important part of any person’s workday.
 When you give your end users the ability to work with their important documents directly in your app, you make it an indispensable part of their productivity stack, bridging the gap between “works great” and “great for work.”